 - Last minute registration—For last minute registrants (those register in the same week of their desired test date), once you reserve a testing slot from IIE/HK, you MUST register on the same date with SSATB and send back an email to IIE/HK on the same day to confirm.
 Otherwise, the reserved slot will be forfeited without further notice.

-- Rescheduling – All registered test-takers for flex test who have registered with SSATB, but need to reschedule before the test, MUST reschedule 5 workings day prior to the reserved test date.
-An administration fee equivalent to 10% of the Test Center flex test administration fee will be charged for each re-scheduling.
+- Rescheduling – All registered test-takers for flex test who have registered with SSATB, but need to reschedule before the test, MUST call IIE/HK (Tel: (852) 26035771) 5 workings day prior to the reserved test date to reschedule the test date and/or time.
+An administration fee equivalent to 10% of the Test Center flex test administration fee (HK$ 210) will be charged for each re-scheduling.
 This surcharge is accumulative and will NOT be exempted.

 - No show or cancellation—Any test-takers for flex test who has registered with SSATB or IIE/HK, but fail to show up on the reserved test date or cancel the test within 5 working days before the test date, a cancellation fee equivalent to 50% of the Test Center flex test administration fee must be paid to IIE/HK within 14 working days.